allychow/ECHacks/README.md

 What's next for GreenGreen:
 We hope to get the app and hardware actually conversing with each other, or at least get them both fully functional separately!
+Future functionalities we plan to include are databasing to allow comparison of progress between users, and the ability to send notifications to other users.
+This would allow the app to be used for competition between users to see who is the "most green", on top of tracking the status of recycling/garbage bins.